-Greenwich Hospital provides highly personalized and attentive care in its 48-bed surgical inpatient unit.
+We provide highly personalized and attentive care to plastic surgery patients in our 48-bed surgical inpatient unit.
 Patient rooms are comfortably furnished to accommodate overnight visitors if a family member wishes to remain with a patient.
 Each room has wireless Internet, telephone and TV service.
-Newspapers and magazines are available for delivery as well.
+Newspapers and magazines are also available for delivery.

-With appropriate pain control, patients not only recover faster but also have reduced risk of developing certain complications such as blood clots and pneumonia.
-If pain is well controlled, patients are better able to engage in important activities such as walking and deep breathing exercises.
-The Greenwich Hospital healthcare team works closely with patients to prevent and relieve pain and discomfort.
+Appropriate pain control helps patients recover faster with fewer risks of complications such as blood clots and pneumonia.
+If pain is well managed, patients are better able to engage in important activities such as walking and deep breathing exercises.
+Our healthcare team works closely with patients to prevent and relieve pain and discomfort.